jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 When the hash function only takes into account the name and nothing else, different clients will algorithmically arrive at the use of the same resolver for the same names.
 This can be undesirable.
 When address and identity information is used alongside the name, this is no longer a problem.

 Note that any hash-based distribution to a set of resolvers may or may not distribute traffic to the resolvers equally.
 For instance, a popular domain may get a lot of queries, but is just one name from the point of view of the hash.
 Further work may be needed on this.

+Mention public suffix, and also the equivalence lists that Mozilla uses: https://github.com/mozilla-services/shavar-prod-lists/blob/master/disconnect-entitylist.json

 ## Suffix-based